The Left Adjoint of Derived Parabolic Induction: Introduction

 Throughout this article, $k$ will denote a coefficient field, which will be assumed to be of characteristic $p>0$ from \S\ref{sec:derivedinf} onwards.
 The category of $k$-vector spaces is denoted $\Vect_k$, and we write $\D(k)$ for the unbounded derived category of $\Vect_k$.

 If $S$ is a locally profinite monoid, we denote $\Rep_k(S)$ the abelian category of smooth $S$-re\-pre\-sen\-ta\-tions on $k$-vector spaces and by $\D(S)$ the unbounded derived category of $\Rep_k(S)$.
-Given $V\in \Rep_k(S)$, we denote $V[0]$ (or just $V$ if no confusion is possible) the representation $V$ viewed as a complex concentrated in degree $0$.
+Given $V\in \Rep_k(S)$, we denote by $V[0]$ (or just $V$ if no confusion is likely) the representation $V$ viewed as a complex concentrated in degree $0$.

 We make the convention that a diagram of functors, say,

 commutes if there exists a natural isomorphism $b\circ f\xRightarrow{\cong} f'\circ a$, which will usually be specified in the proof if it is unclear which natural isomorphism is meant.